Saint Basil's Cathedral

+History

 Construction under Ivan IV

-The site of the church had been, historically, a busy marketplace between the St. Fool's (later Saviour's) Gate of the Moscow Kremlin and the outlying posad.
+The site of the church had been, historically, a busy marketplace between the St. Frol's (later Saviour's) Gate of the Moscow Kremlin and the outlying posad.
 The centre of the marketplace was marked by the Trinity Church, built of the same white stone as the Kremlin of Dmitry Donskoy (1366–68) and its cathedrals.
 Tsar Ivan IV marked every victory of the Russo-Kazan War by erecting a wooden memorial church next to the walls of Trinity Church; by the end of his Astrakhan campaign, it was shrouded within a cluster of seven wooden churches.
 According to the report in Nikon's Chronicle, in the autumn of 1554 Ivan ordered the construction of the wooden Church of Intercession on the same site, "on the moat".
 One year later, Ivan ordered the construction of a new stone cathedral on the site of Trinity Church to commemorate his campaigns.
 Dedication of a church to a military victory was "a major innovation" for Muscovy.
 The placement of the church outside the Kremlin walls was a political statement in favour of posad commoners and against hereditary boyars.

 Contemporary commentators clearly identified the new building as Trinity Church, after its easternmost sanctuary; the status of "katholikon" (собор, sobor, large assembly church) had not been bestowed on it yet:

 The identity of the architect is unknown.
 Tradition held that the church was built by two architects, Barma and Postnik: the official Russian cultural heritage register lists "Barma and Postnik Yakovlev".
 Researchers proposed that both names refer to the same person, Postnik Yakovlev or, alternatively, Ivan Yakovlevich Barma (Varfolomey).
 Legend held that Ivan blinded the architect so that he could not re-create the masterpiece elsewhere.
 Many historians are convinced that it is a myth, as the architect later participated in the construction of the Cathedral of the Annunciation in Moscow as well as in building the walls and towers of the Kazan Kremlin.
 Postnik Yakovlev remained active at least throughout the 1560s.
+This myth likely originated with Jerome Horsey's account of Ivan III of Moscow having blinded the architect of the fortress of Ivangorod.

 There is evidence that construction involved stonemasons from Pskov and German lands.